 Communities provides support to DLGs including:

-In consultation with DLGs and key stakeholders, Communities is continuing to work to address challenges and opportunities for DLGs to ensure they are equipped and empowered to deliver better outcomes in local communities.
+In collaboration with DLGs and key stakeholders, Communities is continuing to work to address challenges and opportunities for DLGs to empower them to deliver better outcomes in local communities.

 Communities is also providing specific support to DLGs in the South West Native Title Settlement (SWS) area.
 The SWS is an agreement between the Noongar people and WA Government across approximately 200,0000 square kilometres of the south-west region.
 The SWS supports the WA Government to work in partnership with the Noongar people to elevate economic, social and community outcomes.